 Start-up Founder and former McKinsey consultant.
 5 years management experience growing tech-enabled start-up.
 Operational responsibility for team of X spanning marketing, sales & product and generating X revenues growing Y% YoY.
 Seeking similar leadership role in a growth company. (this is the 2-3 line personal summary at the top).

 General Manager (current role – it’s what you do & it’s what they’re after)

 Team Management (skill 1; the job calls for a seasoned leader.
 Follow with 2-3 relevant bullets)

 Marketing – user acquisition (skill 2; their main challenge is scaling use)

 Revenue generation (skill 3; they want to start monetising)

 Oxford (they are picky about top tier academics)

-I’ve given this advice hundreds of times ad hoc and in person.
+We’ve given this advice hundreds of times ad hoc and in person.
 So here it is for all!
-I promise (and there are many examples) that it works.
+We promise (and there are many examples) that it works.
 Hopefully, in applying the same logic used for any presentation, you can easily see why.

 Would you prefer to see this advice in a more visual form?
 Take a look at this nifty presentation we posted on SlideShare – same excellent advice, less text.

 - Movemeon.com - The world’s leading community of consultants, alumni and commercial professionals.
 Founded by two ex-McKinsey Consultants, Nick Patterson & Rich Rosser.